 Picture 2 is more like my ideal (it is not perfect, I need to lengthen back of my neck a bit more, but it was the only picture I had available when I wrote this) and I guide people in this particular version.
-It is a clear VARIATION on classic Yoga pose ‘Mountain’.
+It is a clear VARIATION on classic Yoga pose Tadasana (Mountain) with something added; It might be considered Samasthiti (equal standing).
 It is not classed as one of the 26/2 postures; it is classed as a ‘given’ in the Bikram room.
-Generally, this standing resting position is just a ‘passing through’ point in your Bikram Yoga sequence but please do feel free to come back to this standing resting position if you need extra time out whilst in standing series in YM.
+Generally, this standing resting position might be consider just a ‘passing through’ point in your Bikram Yoga sequence but you don’t want to miss it! please do feel free to come back to this standing resting position if you need extra time out whilst in standing series in YM.
 Please remember, this is still conscious posturing during your 90 minutes; don’t feel you have to stand like this outside of your Yoga class environment.
 This posture at this stage is simply a tool to help you achieve maximum efficient rest in between your other movements/still posturing.

 Think of the advantages of standing in Picture 2 as opposed to picture 1 or any variation thereof?

 ~ Bikram foot lock (toes together (knees permitting))